awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

     -Parameters @{'updateLevel'='InstallUpdatesAutomatically'; 'scheduledInstallDay'='Daily'; 'scheduledInstallTime'='22:00'}
 ```

-**View command status for enabling Windows automatic update**
+**View command status for allowing Windows automatic update**
-The following command uses the `CommandId` to get the status of the command execution for enabling Windows automatic update\.
+The following command uses the `CommandId` to get the status of the command execution for allowing Windows automatic update\.

 ```
 Get-SSMCommandInvocation `